ljsinclair/featurebase-docs/docs/community/old-setup/old-getting-started.md

 Note that both the user IDs and the repository IDs were remapped from Github entities to sequential integers in the data files.
 You can check out [languages.txt](https://github.com/pilosa/getting-started/blob/master/languages.txt) to see the mapping for languages.

 ### Ingest Data
-Ingest the language data using the `molecula-consumer-csv` command:
+Ingest the language data using the `./molecula-consumer-csv` command:
 ```shell
 molecula-consumer-csv \
     --index repository \